linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 01 Introduction/Chapter 03 Interest Rates and Security Valuation.md

 # EXAMPLE 3-4 Calculation of the Fair Value of a Coupon Bond

-You are considering the purchase of a  $1,000 face value bond issued by ExxonMobil.
-The bond pays 10 percent coupon interest per year, with the coupon paid semiannually (i.e.,$ 50 [= 1,000(0.10)/2] over the first half of the year and 50 over the second half of the year).
+You are considering the purchase of a  \$1,000 face value bond issued by ExxonMobil.
+The bond pays 10 percent coupon interest per year, with the coupon paid semiannually (i.e.,\$ 50 [= 1,000(0.10)/2] over the first half of the year and 50 over the second half of the year).
 The bond matures in 12 years (i.e., the bond pays interest (12 × 2 =) 24 times before it matures).
 If the required rate of return (r_b) on this bond is 8 percent (i.e., the periodic discount rate is (8\%/2 = 4 percent), the market value of the bond is calculated as follows:

 $$